L. Sarhan has a B.A. in English and creative writing. She is currently working on an M.A. in English and creative writing.

 It is possible that the “or six” was meant to represent the baby.
 There isn’t much emphasis on the baby throughout the story.
 Even the static, flat character of the mother received more attention than the infant.
 Therefore, the “or” was more of an ‘oh, yeah…and the infant, too’ type of written gesture.

 The family stops for lunch at Red Sammy’s barbecue restaurant named “The Tower”.
 This is intriguing for Flannery O’Connor to give the restaurant such a name.
 The author is known for being a Southern Catholic writer yet, after reading the entire story could the name of the barbecue restaurant symbolize the Tower tarot card?
-After all, O’Connor doesn’t give readers details without having a purpose or meaning behind it.
+After all, O’Connor doesn’t give readers details without having a purpose or meaning behind them.

 The Tower tarot card typically means an unforeseeable danger, accident, crisis of some sort, and potentially catastrophic destruction.
 This is usually followed by some sort of liberation.
 Even if the card was reversed it would signify obstacles, losses, and volatile situations.